-- Learn the symptoms of carbon monoxide poisoning in this Manual. - Never sleep in the vehicle while the genset is running unless the vehicle has a working carbon monoxide detector. - The exhaust system must be installed in accordance with the genset Installation Manual. - Do not use engine cooling air to heat the vehicle interior. - Make sure there is ample fresh air when operating the genset in a confined area.
+- Learn the symptoms of carbon monoxide poisoning in this Manual. - The exhaust system must be installed in accordance with the genset Installation Manual.

+- Do not use engine cooling air to heat a room or compartment. - Make sure there is ample fresh air when operating the genset in a confined area.